crschnick/pdx_unlimiter/docs/faq.md

-### Is this a replacement for the Paradox Launcher / Steam?
+### Is this a replacement for the Paradox Launcher?

 No, since it does not provide a user interface for enabling/disabling/installing mods or connecting your Paradox account.
 The primary focus lies on savegame management and editing.

 ### What games are supported?